Assisting students in receiving a college education

 Unfortunately, there is no way to "transfer" your aid from college to college.
 You can easily transfer your FAFSA by going to www.fafsa.gov and adding the school code of the college you will be transferring to.
 LMC's school code is 010340.
 Aside from the FAFSA, you will always need to complete the process for receiving aid at each college seperately which includes submitting paperwork again (forms vary college to college) and following the new school's processing timelines.
 Tip: Keep copies of all documents submitted.

-You will receive a Missing Information letter from the Office of Financial Aid by e-mail or by mail if you do not have an e-mail address in the system.
-Please ensure your email address is current in the datatel system as this will serve as your official email address.
+You will receive a Missing Information letter from the Financial Aid Office by e-mail in your Insite Portal WebAdvisor using your student email.
 Please have your student ID number ready if you call us to check your status.

-You can check your financial aid award on web advisor once we have completed your file and there are no outstanding documents.
-To print your Award: Log into WebAdvisor Insite Portal; Click "WebAdvisor"; On the menu option, click on "Financial Aid"; then click on "Financial aid award letter"; Enter the Financial Aid Year (2012) and click SUBMIT.
+You can check your financial aid award on Insite Portal WebAdvisor once we have completed your file and there are no outstanding documents.
+To print your Award: Log into Insite Portal WebAdvisor; Click "WebAdvisor"; On the menu option, click on "Financial Aid"; then click on "Financial aid award letter"; Enter the Financial Aid Year (2013) and click SUBMIT.

 Top 11 reasons your financial aid could be delayed...